Page last updated: October 2024

 How the surgery is done

-There are two ways to perform surgery for lung cancer, and both require a general anaesthetic.
+There are two main ways to perform surgery for lung cancer, and both require a general anaesthetic.
 Each type of surgery has advantages in particular situations – talk to your surgeon about the best option for you.

 What to expect after surgery

 - Recovery time – You will probably go home after 3–7 days.
 It may take 4–8 weeks after VATS or 6–12 weeks after thoracotomy to get back to your usual activities.
-Walking can improve fitness, help clear your lungs and speed up recovery.
+Walking can help clear your lungs and speed up recovery.

 Radiation therapy

-For lung cancer, the radiation is usually in the form of x-ray beams that come from a machine outside the body.
-This is called external beam radiation therapy (EBRT) and it can be delivered in different ways:
+For lung cancer, radiation is usually delivered in the form of x-ray beams from a machine outside the body called a linear accelerator.

 Standard external beam radiation therapy (EBRT)